What does the Bible say about the power of words?

 Question: "What does the Bible say about the power of words?"

-Words are not simply sounds caused by air passing through our larynx.
+Answer: Words are not simply sounds caused by air passing through our larynx.
 Words have real power.
 God spoke the world into being by the power of His words (Hebrews 11:3), and we are in His image in part because of the power we have with words.
 Words do more than convey information.
 The power of our words can actually destroy one’s spirit, even stir up hatred and violence.
-They not only incite wounds but inflict them directly.
+They not only exacerbate wounds but inflict them directly.
 Of all the creatures on this planet, only man has the ability to communicate through the spoken word.
-The power to use words is a very unique and powerful gift from God.
+The power to use words is a unique and powerful gift from God.

 Furthermore, our words not only have the power to bring us death or life in this world, but in the next as well.
-Jesus said: “But I tell you that men will have to give account on the day of judgment for every careless word they have spoken.
-For by your words you will be acquitted, and by your words you will be condemned” (Matthew 12:36-37).
+Jesus said, “But I tell you that men will have to give account on the day of judgment for every careless word they have spoken.
+For by your words you will be acquitted, and by your words you will be condemned” (Matthew 12:36–37).
 Words are so important, that we are going to give an account of what we say when we stand before the Lord Jesus Christ.

-The apostle Paul wrote: “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29).
-In this passage, Paul is emphasizing the positive over against the negative.
+The apostle Paul wrote, “Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen” (Ephesians 4:29).
+In this passage, Paul is emphasizing the positive over the negative.
 The Greek word translated “unwholesome” means “rotten” or “foul.”
 It originally referred to rotten fruit and vegetables.
-Being like Christ means we don't use foul, dirty language.
+Being like Christ means we don’t use foul, dirty language.
 For some reason, many people today think it is macho or liberating to use vulgar humor, dirty jokes, and foul language, but this kind of talk has no place in the life of a Christian.
-Paul continues: “ . . . but only what is helpful for building others up according to their needs, that it may benefit those who listen.”
+Paul continues: “. . . but only what is helpful for building others up according to their needs, that it may benefit those who listen.”
 This is reminiscent of his words to the Colossians: “Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone” (Colossians 4:6; see also Colossians 3:16).

 There is a remarkable parallel between Ephesians 4:25, lying; Ephesians 4:28, stealing; and Ephesians 4:29, unwholesome talk.
-In each case Paul is urging us to be a blessing for those with whom we have daily contact.
+In each case Paul is urging us to be a blessing to those with whom we have daily contact.
 Paul is emphasizing that merely refraining from telling lies, stealing, or unwholesome speech is not enough.
 The truth is that Christianity is not a mere “don't” religion.
 As followers of Christ we should emulate the example of Jesus whose words were so filled with grace that the multitudes were amazed (Luke 4:22).

-Jesus reminds us that the words we speak are actually the overflow of our hearts (Matthew 12:34-35).
-When one becomes a Christian there is an expectancy that a change of speech follows because living for Christ makes a difference in one’s choice of words.
-The sinner’s mouth is “full of cursing and bitterness” (Romans 3:14); but when we turn our lives over to Christ, we gladly confess that “Jesus is Lord” (Romans 10:9-10).
-As condemned sinners, our mouths are silenced before the throne of God (Romans 3:19), but as believers, our mouths are opened to praise and glorify God (Romans 15:6).
+Jesus reminds us that the words we speak are actually the overflow of our hearts (Matthew 12:34–35).
+When one becomes a Christian, there is an expectancy that a change of speech follows because living for Christ makes a difference in one’s choice of words.
+The sinner’s mouth is “full of cursing and bitterness” (Romans 3:14); but when we turn our lives over to Christ, we gladly confess that “Jesus is Lord” (Romans 10:9–10).
+As condemned sinners, our mouths are silenced before the throne of God (Romans 3:19), but, as believers, our mouths are opened to praise and glorify God (Romans 15:6).

-Christians are those whose hearts have been changed by the power of God, a change which is reflected in our words.
+Christians are those whose hearts have been changed by the power of God, a change reflected in our words.
 Remember, before we were saved, we lived in spiritual death (Ephesians 2:1-3).
 Paul describes those who are dead in sin: “Their throats are open graves” (Romans 3:13).
 Our words are full of blessing when the heart is full of blessing.
 So if we fill our hearts with the love of Christ, only truth and purity can come out of our mouths.

-Peter tells us: “In your hearts set apart Christ as Lord.
+Peter tells us, “In your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect” (1 Peter 3:15).
 Let the power of our words be used of God to manifest the power of our faith.
-Be prepared to give the reason for why we love the Lord—at anytime, to anyone.
+Be prepared to give the reason for why we love the Lord—at any time, to anyone.
 Our words should demonstrate the power of God’s grace and the indwelling of the Holy Spirit in our lives.
 May God enable us to use our words as an instrument of His love and saving grace.

-Communicating for a Change: Seven Keys to Irresistible Communication by Andy Stanley & Lane Jones and Logos Bible Software.
+Recommended Resources: Communicating for a Change: Seven Keys to Irresistible Communication by Andy Stanley & Lane Jones and Logos Bible Software.

 Is it true that life and death is in the power of the tongue?